Jovana-Gentic/Text_generation_food_reviews/README.md

 <br>
 <br>

 "Text generation: Food reviews" is a next word prediction model.
-We used LSTMs to learn to generate new reviews based on beggining of sentence we give to the model.
+We used LSTMs, CNNs, and transformers to learn to generate new reviews based on beggining of sentence we give to the model.
 This repo is written in Tensorflow.

 <div align="center"><img src="./images/data_analysis.png"></div>